tobiashomie/comdocs/docs/questions-and-answers.md

 <summary>
 What are the tokenomics of $COMAI?
 </summary>
-COMAI launched fairly without premine, meaning the founder mines in the open network like everyone else.
+COMAI launched fairly without pre-mine, meaning the founder mines in the open network like everyone else.
 Emissions are split 50/50 between validators and miners. validators earn dividends on stake for producing evaluations of miners, while miners earn incentive by receiving good evaluations from validators.
 </details>

 <details>